Ivy-Apps/ivy-wallet/docs/Architecture.md

 ### [Data Layer](https://developer.android.com/topic/architecture/data-layer)

 Foundation it is, where data originates and resides.
 Persistence with databases, or fetch from afar through network calls, it handles.
-Stable and reliable, it must be, for all above to trust. **Repositories** and **DataSources** it has.
+Stable and reliable, it must be, for all above to trust.

+Two they are. `DataSource`: wrapped source of raw information like a Room DB, DataStore or a Network API, you see.
+And `Repository` data sources force user, for good CRUD to do.

 ### [Domain Layer](https://developer.android.com/topic/architecture/domain-layer)

 Heart of the business logic, here it beats.
 Knowledge of UI or data sources, it has **not**.
 Pure and free from Android and persistence concerns, it remains.
 Transforms data into meaningful actions, and sets the rules the app lives by.

-Ivy Wallet's balance computations here are done.
+Ivy Wallet's balance computations here they are done. `Repository` it can only wield.
+The `DataSource` forbidden it is.

 ### [UI Layer](https://developer.android.com/topic/architecture/ui-layer)

 Face of the app, this is.
 Interactions with users, here they unfold.
 Displays data and listens to the user, it does.
 Lean it is, relying on lower layers for knowledge and truth.
 Its beauty, not in its brain, but in its looks and responsiveness.

+Screens here they live, and they follow their path.
+Always two, no more, no less - Compose UI and `ComposeViewModel` they are.

 ## Modularization: by screen/feature